Achronite/mqtt-energenie-ener314rt/README.md

 sudo systemctl enable mqtt-energenie-ener314rt
 ```

-To view the logs output from the application, use the following command:
+To view the log output from the application, use the following command:
 ```
 journalctl -u mqtt-energenie-ener314rt.service
 ```